4ms/metamodule-docs-website/docs/wifi.md

      Right-click on the MetaModule in VCV Rack and choose a volume from the "Wi-Fi sends to:" submenu.

-     Note that the Internal drive has very limited space (2MB max), so it's recommended to store patches on USB or Card if possible.
+Note that the Internal drive has very limited space (2 MB max),
+     so it's recommended to store patches on USB or Card if possible.

     Note: sending to sub-folders is not yet supported.
 Use a web browser if you